DavidLichtenberger/reaper-csurf-us2400/readme.md

 The filename has to contain a kind of signature at the end that the csurf plugin uses to identify and assign the action – it looks like this:

-‘(US-2400 - Chan - FKey - 3)’
+`(US-2400 - Chan - FKey - 3)`

 ... which is pretty self-explanatory I guess, but here are the details nonetheless:

-*	**‘US-2400’** – this identifies it as an action the CSurf plug-in is supposed to load.
+*	`US-2400` – this identifies it as an action the CSurf plug-in is supposed to load.
-*	**‘Pan’ / ‘Chan’ / ‘Aux’** – assigns an action to a certain mode (i.e. the action is only available in that mode).
+*	`Pan` / `Chan` / `Aux` – assigns an action to a certain mode (i.e. the action is only available in that mode).
 You can leave this bit out, then the action will be triggered regardless of current mode.
-* 	**‘NoKey’ / ‘Shift’ / ‘FKey’ / ‘MKey’** – the qualifier key this action is assigned to, obviously.
+* 	`NoKey` / `Shift` / `FKey` / `MKey` – the qualifier key this action is assigned to, obviously.
 You can leave this out, too, for the action to be assigned to all qualifier combinations.
-Use ‘NoKey’ if you want the action assigned to the button without qualifier exclusively.
-‘MKey’ is only available if you haven’t installed the meter mode version (see [Meter Mode or M-Key](#meter-mode-or-m-key) and [Install](#install)) of course.
+Use `NoKey` if you want the action assigned to the button without qualifier exclusively. `MKey` is only available if you haven’t installed the meter mode version (see [Meter Mode or M-Key](#meter-mode-or-m-key) and [Install](#install)) of course.
-*	Lastly, the button itself – available are the 6 Aux Buttons (**‘1’** to **‘6’**), the **‘Null’** button, and the transport section (**‘Rew’, ‘FFwd’, ‘Stop’, ‘Play’, ‘Rec’**).
+*	Lastly, the button itself – available are the 6 Aux Buttons (`1` to `6`), the `Null` button, and the transport section (`Rew`, `FFwd`, `Stop`, `Play`, `Rec`).

-**The right form is important for assignment to work:** Separate the above bits by space, dash, space (‘ - ’).
-Also, the identification is case sensitive (e.g. ‘Ffwd’ won’t work).
+**The right form is important for assignment to work:** Separate the above bits by space, dash, space (` - `).
+Also, the identification is case sensitive (e.g. `Ffwd` won’t work).

-**The narrower assignment overwrites the wider one.** – Example: Let’s say you have an action ‘(US-2400 - 3)’.
+**The narrower assignment overwrites the wider one.** – Example: Let’s say you have an action `(US-2400 - 3)`.
 This should be triggered by the 3rd Aux button, with every qualifier in every mode.
-But if you also have an action ‘(US-2400 - FKey - 3)’ this action overrides the other action (only for FKey/3 of course). ‘(US-2400 - Chan - FKey - 3’ would overide both previous ones.
+But if you also have an action `(US-2400 - FKey - 3)` this action overrides the other action (only for FKey/3 of course). `(US-2400 - Chan - FKey - 3` would overide both previous ones.

-**All buttons except ‘Null’ have hardcoded actions, when no qualifier is pressed:** Aux 1 to 6 with no qualifier enters Aux Mode, transport does the obvious things, but you can override those by loading an action using the according signature (e.g. override Play with ‘(US-2400 - Play’)!
+**All buttons except ‘Null’ have hardcoded actions, when no qualifier is pressed:** Aux 1 to 6 with no qualifier enters Aux Mode, transport does the obvious things, but you can override those by loading an action using the according signature (e.g. override Play with `(US-2400 - Play)` or `(US-2400 - NoKey - Play)`)!

 ---